+Trust LLE

-Trust LLE Dani Worthington Principal and LLE
+Dani Worthington Director of School Improvement, Principal and LLE

 Miss Dani Worthington was appointed to be the Principal of Carlinghow Academy in March 2020.
 Dani's leadership career started with four years on the Senior Management Team at Parkinson Lane Community Primary School, as EYFS/KS1 Manager.
 A continued SMT role followed at Lee Mount Primary School (Ofsted: Outstanding).
-Next two years as Deputy Principal at The Greetland Academy (Ofsted: Outstanding), and then four and a half years as Headteacher at Moorside Community Primary School.
-Dani became a Local Leader of Education in January 2019.
+For the next two years Dani was Deputy Principal at The Greetland Academy (Ofsted: Outstanding), and then spent four and a half years as Headteacher at Moorside Community Primary School.